|

 much use to your fellow man?
 That was tough to handle.

-I also managed to get my heart broken thanks to a
+I also managed to get my heart broken thanks to an evil girlfriend.

 was age 24 at the time.
 Starting with my